SamOBrienOlinger/PP4/README.md

       ![background image B](assets/README.md-images/Background-image-B)

   - In making the project responsive, it was suggested by tutors and students via Slack that I use flexbox.
-However, I think because flexbox was not covered in the modules, I quickly found that in trying to implement flexbox the ultimate resulted was I over-complicated issues for ensuring responsiveness.
+However, I think because flexbox was not covered in the modules, I quickly found that in trying to implement flexbox the ultimate result was I over-complicated issues for ensuring responsiveness.
 I spent far too much time trying to learn about and apply flexbox to all areas of the site which was not really necessary.
 With support from my mentor and Code Institute tutors, I was eventually able to undo the areas of code that were causing the most problems I was experiencing.

   - Another issue faced in making the site more responsive was making sure to use dynamic units of measurement rather than fixed ones in the most appropriate places.

   - There were two occasions where I experienced conflicts between my GitHub repository and my local one.
-I was unaware that having more than one gitpod workspace open would cause significant issues with diverging main branches.
+I was unaware that having more than one Gitpod workspace open would cause significant issues with diverging main branches.
 A significant amount of time was spent on these occasions with Code Institute tutors fixing the conflicts that came with having to merge or reconcile branches.

   - Significant bugs were also experienced when Github moved servers from eu34 to eu38, before I saved my progress, resulting in losing a significant number of hours of work over approximately a week.
 Code Institute tutors were very helpful with guiding me through the procedure for finding the last git push I had done and restoring that.

-  - When I used [Responsively App](https://responsively.app/) a bug shoewd up regarding the rendering of images in the Furry Fun Foto Gallery:
+  - When I used [Responsively App](https://responsively.app/) a bug showed up regarding the rendering of images in the Furry Fun Foto Gallery:

     ![Responsively-App](assets/README.md-images/README.md-Responsively-App-Bug.png)